decaporg/decap-cms/website/content/docs/basic-steps.md

 ---
-title: Overview
+title: Basic Steps
-group: Guides
+group: Add
 weight: 1
 ---

+This tutorial guides you through the steps for adding Decap CMS to a site that's built with a common [static site generator](https://www.staticgen.com/), like Jekyll, Hugo, Hexo, or Gatsby.

+Alternatively, you can [start from a template](/docs/start-with-a-template) or dive right into [configuration options](/docs/configuration-options).
 The process for adding Decap CMS to a static site can be divided into four main steps:

 ### Install Decap CMS